contepablod/contepablod/README.md

 10 years of experience in the Oil & Gas Industry

-- 🌱 I’m currently learning ML/AI/DL
+- 🌱 I’m currently learning ML/AI/DL - Django
 - 👯 I’m looking to collaborate on ML/AI/DL
 - 📫 How to reach me: contepablod@outlook.com - contepablod@gmail.com
 - 💬 Ask me about: Python, ML, DL, and Oil & Gas Industry